deepaksood619/deepaksood619.github.io/docs/knowledge/applied-sciences/civil-engineering.md

 ## Civil Engineering

 - IMHOTEP - First engineering in Egypt
-- Structural Engineering

-Focus more on the design and framework of structures
+- Structural Engineering - Focus more on the design and framework of structures

-- Construction Engineering

-Involved with actually building the structure
+- Construction Engineering - Involved with actually building the structure

-- Hippodamian plan (Hippodamus of Miletus, Greece, 460 BCE, Father of city planning)

-Rectangle city blocks with roads

-Dividing up city into different parts for different purposes
+- Hippodamian plan (Hippodamus of Miletus, Greece, 460 BCE, Father of city planning) - Rectangle city blocks with roads, Dividing up city into different parts for different purposes'/.
 - Transportation
 - Joseph Aspdin (patented portland cement)
-- Sanitation

-Sir Joseph William Bazalgette (created london sewers)

-His network helped relieve the city of its cholera epidemic by treating the water and cleansing the polluted river thames, which took nearly 20 years to complete, and he was eventually knighted for this work
+- Sanitation - Sir Joseph William Bazalgette (created london sewers), His network helped relieve the city of its cholera epidemic by treating the water and cleansing the polluted river thames, which took nearly 20 years to complete, and he was eventually knighted for this work
 - Hydraulic engineering
 - Geotechnical engineering